Tiber Island: After Ancient Rome

 The island is still considered a place of healing because a hospital, founded in 1584, was built on the island and is still operating.
 It is staffed by the Hospitaller Order of St. John of God or "Fatebenefratelli".
 The hospital was not built on the same spot as the temple, but stands on the western half of the island.

-During the 1930s, almost all the houses of the island were demolished to allow the enlargment of the hospital.
+During the 1930s, almost all the houses on the island were demolished to allow for the enlargement of the hospital.

 During WWII, when the Nazis occupied Rome in September 1943 and started rounding up the Jews, Dr. Borromeo, head of the hospital, invented an imaginary deadly and highly contagious illness he dubbed “Il Morbo di K” to keep the SS away and protect those Jews hiding inside the wards, just a stone's throw from the Ghetto.

 Festivals

 During summer, the island hosts the Isola del Cinema film festival.

 Popular culture

 The island serves as the player's headquarters in the 2010 action-adventure stealth video game Assassin's Creed: Brotherhood.